This page is designed to help you learn about the many different materials and styles being used in today’s kitchen sinks.

 Other Types of Kitchen Sinks

 The materials discussed above are among the most common used in modern kitchen sinks, but there are many more.
-Glass, granite, marble, and copper are just a few of the more exotic materials being used to make kitchen sinks.
+Glass, solid granite, and marble are just a few of the more exotic materials being used to make kitchen sinks.
 If you’re considering one of these less conventional materials, it’s a good idea to do your homework to avoid buying a sink that has durability or maintenance issues you didn’t anticipate.

 A single bowl sink has–as you may have guessed–just one basin.
 While many homeowners assume that having more bowls is better, this isn’t always the case.